ppatierno/proposals/122-dynamic-controller-quorum.md

 The above scenarios can be summarized this way:

-* Static quorum
+* Static quorum:
-  * Broker and controllers are formatted with no additional options
+  * Broker and controllers are formatted with no additional new options.
-* Dynamic quorum
+* Dynamic quorum:
   * New cluster creation:
-    * broker doesn't need any additional options (but it works well with `-N` as well to simplify the proposal, see later)
+    * broker doesn't need any additional options (but it works well with `-N` as well to simplify the proposal, see later).
-    * controller needs the initial controllers list via `-I`
+    * controller needs the initial controllers list via `-I`.
   * Existing cluster, scale up:
-    * broker and controller needs the `-N` option
+    * broker and controller needs the `-N` option.

-The proposed idea is about having the Strimzi Cluster Operator generating the initial controllers list, which includes the directory IDs generation, that can be passed through the mounted ConfigMap to the run script to be used during the formatting.
+The proposed idea is about having the Strimzi Cluster Operator generating the initial controllers list, which includes the directory IDs generation, that can be passed through the mounted ConfigMap, via a new `initial.controllers` field, to the run script to be used during the formatting, via a corresponding `INITIAL_CONTROLLERS` variable.
-The initial controller list would be used as a differentiator between using static quorum (the list is empty) or dynamic quorum (the list is filled).
+The initial controller list would be used as a differentiator between using static quorum (the list is empty) or dynamic quorum (the list is not empty).
-The script can also get the role of the current node as broker and/or controller by reading it from the `process.roles` field within the `/tmp/strimzi.properties` file.
+The script can also get the role of the current node, broker and/or controller, by reading it from the `process.roles` field within the `/tmp/strimzi.properties` file.

 The initial controllers list is also stored in a new `initialControllers` field within the `Kafka` custom resource `status` which is set on cluster creation with dynamic quorum.
 It will be enough storing controller node and directory IDs the following way: